 The Role of Parents and Educators

 Your role as a parent is to encourage exploration without pressure.
 Attend performances, ask questions, and celebrate effort rather than perfection.
-Schools that invest in diverse extra mural activities in school environments create inclusive spaces where children can thrive.
+Schools that invest in diverse extracurricular activities in school environments create inclusive spaces where children can thrive.

 There is no doubt that arts and cultural programmes provide spaces where children can experiment, reflect, and grow.
 And through carefully chosen types of extra mural activities, schools support development that feels personal and meaningful.